 Cryptocurrency Contracts for Difference (CFDs)

-With ADS Securities, you can trade a cryptocurrency CFD on
+With ADSS, you can trade a cryptocurrency CFD on:

 - Bitcoin Cash

-Normally, cryptocurrencies are traded via exchange, and require a ‘virtual wallet’ to hold them.
+As aforementioned, cryptocurrencies are typically traded via exchange, and require a “virtual wallet” to hold them.
 These can be slow to acquire, restrictive to use and expensive to maintain.
-However, ADS Securities’ clients can trade cryptocurrencies via a CFD without taking ownership of the underlying cryptocurrency.
+However, our clients can trade cryptocurrencies via a CFD without taking ownership of the underlying cryptocurrency.

-The Advantages of Trading a Cryptocurrency CFD with ADS Securities
+The Advantages of Trading a Cryptocurrency CFD with ADSS

 - Flexibility on trade size – minimum 1 CFD equals 1 unit of the cryptocurrency